btoll/benjamintoll.com/content/post/unsharing_namespaces_part_two.md

        valid_lft forever preferred_lft forever
 ```

-Likewise, when the IP address was associated with the host's virtual Ethernet device, a new route was added to its routing table:
+Likewise, when the IP address was associated with the host's virtual Ethernet device, a new route was added to its routing table (again, because `CIDR` notation was used):

 ```bash
 $ ip route